RaunakR16/ESP-NOW_Multi-Sender-to_One_Receiver/README.md

 - The receiver now prints **device-friendly names** instead of raw MAC addresses or sender numbers.

 ### 🔹 2️⃣ Added getMacAddress() Function in Receiver Code
- - A new function, getMacAddress(), has been added to retrieve and print the ESP32 MAC address.
+ - A new function, 'getMacAddress()', has been added to retrieve and print the ESP32 MAC address.
  - This helps in getting the MAC address of the receiver.